Link Exchange Guide – Effective Strategies to Swap Backlinks

 Are Link Swaps White-Hat Link Building?

-As convenient and easy as they seem, these exchange practices can hurt your SEO rankings if care and ethics aren’t taken into consideration.
+As convenient and easy as they seem, these exchange practices can hurt your SEO rankings if care and ethics are not considered.

 If not done correctly, this could violate Google’s spam policies and dampen your SEO (search engine optimization) efforts.